HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 Recruit at least 3 organizations that have said they are interested in participating in the first hackathon phase on NOFO listings.

+## Request for information (RFI)
+Diagram short name: `RFI`

+Dependencies: `None`

+Begin a request for information (RFI) process to solicit public comment on NOFO design and simplicity.

+## Request for information (RFI) tooling
+Diagram short name: `RFI-Tools`

+Dependencies: `None`

+Configure and deploy better tools for soliciting and processing responses from the request for information (RFI) process.

 ## Hackathon Phase 1: NOFO listing
 Diagram short name: `Hackathon-Listing`